hsarfraz/portfolio/README.md

 2. Set your working directory to where your R markdown file is saved by running `setwd("INPUT_WORKING_DIRECTORY_HERE")`
 3. Run `rsconnect::writeManifest()`
 4. Your `manifest.json` should be created and will be in the folder that contains your R markdown file
+5. Copy your .rmd file and manifest.json on your github directory and upload your file via github